Ali: Birth and early life

-Ali was born in Mecca to Abu Talib ibn Abd al-Muttalib and his wife Fatima bint Asad around 600 CE.
-His date of birth is possibly 13 Rajab, which is the occasion celebrated annually by Shia Muslims.
-Ali may have been the only person born inside the Ka'ba, the holiest site of Islam, which is located in Mecca.
+Ali was born in tradition to Abu Talib ibn Abd al-Muttalib and his wife Fatima bint Asad around 600 CE, possibly 13 Rajab, which is the occasion celebrated annually by Shias.
+Ali may have been also the only person born inside the Ka'aba, the holiest site of Islam, which is located in Mecca.
 Ali's father was a leading member of the Banu Hashim, a clan within the Meccan tribe of Quraysh.
-Abu Talib also raised his nephew Muhammad after his parents died.
-Later, when Abu Talib fell into poverty, Ali was taken in at the age of about five and raised by Muhammad and his wife Khadija.
+According to tradition, Abu Talib raised his nephew Muhammad, whose parents had died, and later, when Abu Talib fell into poverty, Muhammad became wealthy by marrying Khadija, a rich woman.
+Therefore, Ali came under the guardianship of Muhammad and his wife Khadija when Ali was about five years old.

 Aged about eleven, Ali was among the first to accept Muhammad's teachings and profess Islam.
 Ali did so either after Khadija or after Khadija and Muhammad's successor, Abu Bakr.
 While the precise order here is debated among Shia and Sunni scholars, the earliest sources place Ali before Abu Bakr.
 Muhammad's call to Islam in Mecca lasted from 610 to 622, during which Ali assiduously supported the small Muslim community, especially the poor.
 Some three years after his first revelation, Muhammad gathered his relatives for a feast, invited them to Islam, and asked for their assistance.
 Aged about fourteen, Ali was the only relative there who offered his support, after which Muhammad told his guests that Ali was his brother and his successor, according to the Sunni historian al-Tabari.
 The Shia interpretation of this episode is that Muhammad had already designated Ali as his successor.

 Companionship of Muhammad

 When tipped off about an assassination plot in 622, Muhammad escaped to Yathrib, now known as Medina, but Ali stayed behind as his decoy.
-That Ali risked his life for Muhammad is said to be the reason for the revelation of the Quranic passage, "But there is also a kind of man who gives his life away to please God."
+The fact that Ali risked his life for Muhammad is said to be the reason for the revelation of the Quranic passage, "But there is also a kind of man who gives his life away to please God."
 This emigration marks the beginning of the Islamic calendar (AH).
-Ali too escaped Mecca after returning the goods entrusted to Muhammad there.
+Ali also escaped Mecca after returning the goods that had been entrusted to Muhammad there.
 Later in Medina, Muhammad selected Ali as his brother when he paired Muslims for fraternity pacts.
 Around 623–625, Muhammad gave his daughter Fatima to Ali in marriage, aged about twenty-two at the time.
 Muhammad had earlier turned down marriage proposals for Fatima by some of his companions, notably, Abu Bakr and Umar.